How to Give a Great Wedding Gift When Your Broke

 Go in on a bigger ticket item: Chances are, you’re not the only person invited to this wedding that doesn’t want to spend a fortune.
 Set a personal dollar limit (even if it’s just $15 or $20) and ask around to see if friends would be willing to go in on a bigger item with you.
 That way, you’ll be able to contribute something substantial while keeping costs down.

-Grab a modest gift certificate: Get a smaller gift certificate to one of the stores they registered at.
-This will help them get the gifts they wanted but didn’t get.
+Grab a modest gift card: Get a smaller gift card to help them get the gifts they wanted but didn’t get.
 You could even pair it with a card explaining that you’d love to give more, but you’re not in a good financial position to spend, and you sincerely wish them the best and love them.
 People understand and will appreciate the gesture!

 Most importantly: Don’t just ignore the gift-giving part of a wedding.
 The bride and groom WILL notice and it WILL be awkward.